 Putting a little thought into your names will go a long way toward making your success tracking effort, well, successful!

 Question groups is another feature you can leverage to help you track and compare things over time.
 Say you have a group of questions, all intended to measure someone's likelihood to convert.
 Wouldn't it be nice to combine these into a group so that you could track them all together and summarize them into a single number?
 That's where question groups come in.

-Most questions can be added to a group by clicking on the question in the study creation process and selecting the group in a dropdown.
-You can create your groups by navigating to your settings and clicking on My Groups.
+Scale questions can be added to a group by clicking on the question in the study creation process and selecting the group in a dropdown.
+You can create your own groups by navigating to your settings and clicking on My Groups.

-One of the reasons it can be hard to track things over time is that the measures you may take at one time, are either different or on a different scale than the measures you're taking now.
-SoundingBox controls for this by baking in certain forms of normalization.
+One of the reasons it can be hard to track things over time is that the measures you take at one time, are either different or on a different scale than the measures you're taking now.
+SoundingBox controls for this by normalizing question and question group data.
 For example, all scale questions are summarized into a 100 point scale, no matter the number of stops in the scale, making them easy to track and compare over time.

 Adding and making use of benchmarks

 Benchmarks (other measures you can compare with) are a key ingredient to your success tracking efforts.
 Benchmarks come in two flavors:

 - Benchmarks that are internal to your own study in the form of competitors in a competitive test